 Frank Hohmann “Rittenhouse Orreries”.
 Co-author of two recent definitive books on the Stretch and Claggett families of clockmakers.
 An upcoming book focuses on the Rittenhouse brothers and their clocks.

 Charles F. Hummel “Nathaniel Dominy IV (1737-1812) East Hampton, N.Y. - Patriot, clockmaker, and watch repairer."
 Senior Deputy Director of Winterthur Museum [retired, 1991].

 David Lindow “Restoration of Rittenhouse and Duffield Movements”.
 Crafts and restores mechanical clock movements, and is a specialist in ornamental turning, at Lindow Clock Works.

-Rich Newman “Early American Watchmaking and Tools”.
+Rich Newman "Early American Watchmakers; Robert Leslie of Philadelphia”.
 Colonial & Early-American Horologist.
 Chair of the NAWCC Board of Directors, author of numerous articles on clocks and watches, host of colonialwatches.com, a research website devoted to colonial and early American watchmakers.

 Steve Petrucelli “Perspectives in Colonial Clock Making in New Jersey”.
 Director, Adams Brown Company, Cranbury, New Jersey.

 Patrick Spero “Welcome to American Philosophical Society and its Horological Holdings”.
 Librarian and Director, American Philosophical Society Library APS, Philadelphia.